 They also tolerate partial sun, provided all other growing conditions are met properly.

 Watering and Feeding

-The Marguerite daisy has average watering needs with regular watering during the growing seasons.
+The Marguerite daisy is drought-tolerant and has average watering needs, with regular watering during the growing seasons.
 You may need to increase the frequency during long dry spells.

 Be careful about overwatering, as overwatering may have adverse effects.